-By convention, an appropriate cuff size is a cuff with an inflatable bladder width that is at least 40% of the arm circumference at a point midway between the olecranon and the acromion (see www. americanheart.org/presenter.jhtml?identifier=576).^{9,10} For such a cuff to be optimal for an arm, the cuff bladder length should cover 80% to 100% of the circumference of the arm.
-1,11 Such a requirement demands that the bladder width-to-length ratio be at least 1:2.
+By convention, an appropriate cuff size is a cuff with an inflatable bladder width that is at least 40 percent of the arm circumference at a point midway between the olecranon and the acromion.
+(See www.americanheart.org/presenter.jhtml?identifier=576.)^{9,10} For such a cuff to be optimal for an arm, the cuff bladder length should cover 80-100 percent of the circumference of the arm.^{1,11} Such a requirement demands that the bladder widthto-length ratio be at least 1:2.
 Not all commercially available cuffs are manufactured with this ratio.
-Additionally, cuffs labeled for certain age populations (eg, infant or child cuffs) are constructed with widely disparate dimensions.
-Accordingly, the working group recommends that standard cuff dimensions for children be adopted (see Table 2).
+Additionally, cuffs labeled for certain age populations (e.g., infant cuffs, child cuffs) are constructed with widely disparate dimensions.
+Accordingly, the Working Group recommends that standard cuff dimensions for children be adopted.
+(See table 2.)
 BP measurements are overestimated to a greater degree with a cuff that is too small than they are underestimated by a cuff that is too large.
 If a cuff is too small, the next largest cuff should be used, even if it appears large.
-If the appropriate cuffs are used, the cuff-size effect is obviated.12
+If the appropriate cuffs are used, the cuff size effect is obviated.12

 SBP is determined by the onset of the "tapping" Korotkoff sounds (K1).
-Population data in children1 and risk-associated epidemiologic data in adults13 have established the fifth Korotkoff sound (K5), or the disappearance of Korotkoff sounds, as the definition of DBP.
-In some children, Korotkoff sounds can be heard to 0 mm Hg.
+Population data in children1 and risk-associated epidemiological data in adults13 have established the fifth Korotkoff sound (K5), or the disappearance of Korotkoff sounds, as the definition of DBP.
+In some children, Korotkoff sounds can be heard to 0 mmHg.
 Under these circumstances, the BP measurement should be repeated with less pressure on the head of the stethoscope.4 Only if the very low K5 persists should K4 (muffling of the sounds) be recorded as the DBP.

 The standard device for BP measurements has been the mercury manometer.14 Because of its environmental toxicity, mercury has been increasingly removed from health care settings.
-Aneroid manometers are quite accurate when calibrated on a semi-annual basis15 and are recommended when mercury-column devices cannot be obtained.
+Aneroid manometers are quite accurate when calibrated on a semiannual basis15 and are recommended when mercury-column devices cannot be obtained.

-Auscultation remains the recommended method of BP measurement in children under most circumstances.
+Auscultation remains the recommended method of BP measurement in children, under most circumstances.
 Oscillometric devices measure mean arterial BP and then calculate systolic and diastolic values.
-16 The algorithms used by companies are proprietary and differ from company to company and device to device.
-These devices can yield results that vary widely when one is compared with another, 17 and they do not always closely match BP values obtained by auscultation.
-18 Oscillometric devices must be validated on a regular basis.
-Protocols for validation
+The algorithms used by companies are proprietary and differ from company to company and device to device.
+These devices can yield results that vary widely when one is compared with another,17 and they do not always closely match BP values obtained by auscultation.18 Oscillometric devices must be validated on a regular basis.
+Protocols for validation have been developed,^{19,20} but the validation process is very difficult.